SikuliX/SikuliX-Docs/src/main/resources/docs/source/globals.rst

 *available for Jython scripting only in the moment*

 In more complex scripting situations it is often necessary to deal with paths to files and folders.
-To make this a bit more convenient, the following functions are available.
+To make this a bit more convenient, the following functions are available

-**NOTE** information on the `respective Python functions <https://docs.python.org/2.7/library/os.path.html>`_
+(`look here for the underlying Python features <https://docs.python.org/2.7/library/os.path.html>`_).

 .. py:function:: getBundlePath()